Ch-1979/kt-studio/README.md

 - **Optional scene art** – Provide an Azure OpenAI image deployment (DALL·E 3 or `gpt-image-1`) to generate still imagery.
 When disabled the player falls back to gradients.
 - **Pure frontend playback** – No embedded video pipeline; the UI animates scenes, highlights keywords, and drives the quiz experience.
 - **Processed doc catalog** – Quickly reload previous runs from blob storage using the processed document dropdown.
+- **Document-aware chatbot** – A bottom-left KT Copilot answers follow-up questions using the generated storyboard and quiz context.

 ## Architecture at a Glance
 | Layer | Stack | Purpose |